Traditional watchmakers are gradually dragging their watch brands into the 21st century.

 A large proportion of future wearables growth will be driven by a rise in smart analogue watches.
 Existing manufacturers are expected to broaden their product offering, while traditional watchmakers will enter this space as they try to cling on to their share of the global market.

-If you are in the market for a smartwatch right now but prefer the classic look of an analog timepiece, one of these may be for you.
+If you are in the market for a wearable right now but prefer the classic look of an analog timepiece, a hybrid smartwatch may be for you.

 Apart from being beautiful, this is a one of the most feature packed and best hybrids out there.
 Such devices typically try and keep things simple, but Vivomove HR is different.